Breastfeeding

 Kellymom — THE breastfeeding resource site.
 Which medication and vitamins can you take while breastfeeding?
 Go here.

-La Leche League — I am a member of the La Leche League and can’t say enough good things about this unique mother-to-mother support network, its resources, and its wealth of information.
+La Leche League — I was a member of the La Leche League and can’t say enough good things about this unique mother-to-mother support network, its resources, and its wealth of information.

 24 hour toll-free breastfeeding helpline service:1-877-4 LALECHE (1-877-452-5324)